List of The Venture Bros. characters: Monstroso

-Monstroso (voiced by Christopher McCulloch) is both a lawyer with the Mammoth Corporation and a supervillain licensed with the Guild of Calamitous Intent.
+Monstroso (voiced by Christopher McCulloch) is a lawyer with the Mammoth Corporation and a supervillain licensed with the Guild of Calamitous Intent.
 His size is enormous, with a lap sufficient for Dr. Girlfriend and a brace of four additional revelers.
-Monstroso is prosperous enough to have employed the bulk of The Monarch's men while he was in prison, no doubt due to his lawyer and supervillain vocations.
+Monstroso is prosperous enough to have employed the bulk of Monarch's men while he was in prison, no doubt due to his lawyer and supervillain vocations.
 In "The Silent Partners", Monstroso has the Investors kidnap Billy Quizboy, and it is revealed that he is dying of heart failure and requires a transplant from King Gorilla.
 Billy was chosen because of his skills, and the Investors would return the favor by forging documents signed by Billy to "officially" give him credentials to be legally recognized as a doctor and "immortality" for his recognized fame as a great surgeon because the surgery is so difficult.
 Billy completes the transplant, and in the post-credits scene, Monstroso appears to be recovering from his surgery, although he appears to be unaware that he is no longer on his boat but actually at the Sphinx headquarters on the Venture compound.
 However, in "Operation: P.R.O.M.", Monstroso is rescued by Molotov, and it is revealed that he and Molotov are in a romantic relationship.
 After the limousine, in which he is being rescued by Molotov, falls off a cliff, Brock finds it in the season 5 premiere and finds Monstroso's "body" was a fake, with no trace of Molotov.
 He and Molotov are eventually captured by O.S.I. in "O.S.I.
 Love You", but he is killed by the Investors after he reveals too many guild secrets to Brock.